aaronbloomfield/ccc/hws/btcscript/index.md

 There are four separate Bitcoin scripts that you will need to write.
 You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the [Bitcoin Script](../../slides/bitcoin.html#/script) and [Cross-Chain Transactions](../../slides/bitcoin.html#/xchain) sections.
 You will also need to refer to the [Bitcoin Script page](https://en.bitcoin.it/wiki/Script).

-You will need to be familiar with the [Bitcoin slide set](../../slides/bitcoin.html#/), specifically the discussion about the format for the blockchain.

 ### Changelog